MayankTamakuwala/Distributed-Systems/Homework-1a/README.md

   - `PATCH /albums/:id` update specific fields (Update)
   - `DELETE /albums/:id` remove an album (Delete)
 - Helper functions for validation, normalization, and ID generation to keep data clean and consistent.

+## Error handling and validation

+The handlers return clear error messages with appropriate status codes:
+- `400 Bad Request` for invalid JSON, missing fields, or ID mismatches.
+- `404 Not Found` when an album does not exist.
+- `409 Conflict` when creating with a duplicate ID.
+- `204 No Content` for successful deletes.

+Validation rules:
+- `id` is required for updates and deletes.
+- `title` and `artist` cannot be empty.
+- `price` must be greater than `0`.

+## Request flow (example: POST /albums)

+1. Read JSON body into an `album` struct.
+2. Trim whitespace in text fields.
+3. Generate an ID if missing.
+4. Check for duplicate IDs.
+5. Validate required fields and price.
+6. Append to `albums` and return the created item.

 ## Run